Caroline Mulroney, daughter of Brian Mulroney, announces jump into politics

 "Unlike the current government, I will respect the people of Ontario, their hard-earned money, and the choices they make for their families," she wrote.

-CBC's Catherine Cullen reported in June that Mulroney would likely seek a nomination in the Greater Toronto Area in Patrick Brown's PC party.
+CBC's Catherine Cullen reported in June that Mulroney would likely seek a nomination in the Greater Toronto Area in the PC Party led by Patrick Brown.

+Mulroney said in her announcement that she would be "honoured" to get to work with Brown and the PC Party.

+I am thrilled to see such exceptional individuals like @C_Mulroney step up to seek a nomination for the @OntarioPCParty. #onpoli—

+Brown wrote on Twitter that he was "thrilled to see such exceptional individuals" like Mulroney put their names forward for nomination.

-Shortly before that, Mulroney made an appearance at the federal Conservative Party's leadership convention.
+Talk about Mulroney entering politics emerged after she made an appearance at the federal Conservative Party's leadership convention in late May.
 She took to the stage as one of the masters of ceremonies and poked fun at Prime Minister Justin Trudeau, wondering aloud why someone would want to run for their dad's old job as Trudeau did.

 'Always thought' about politics